Pricing Enterprise Docs Agent Skills Learn

 limitNoMax templates to return (default: 50)

-Returns array of templates with names, URLs, and descriptions.
+Returns template names, default URLs, and descriptions.

 Example Prompts